 The Clinical Knowledge Requester may send this parameter to identify the location where care is being performed.

-The Clinical Knowledge Source may use this parameter to locate relevant resources based on location.
+The Clinical Knowledge Directory may use this parameter to locate relevant resources based on location.

 Note: Traditional service delivery location identifiers may not be useful for many cases.
 However, postal codes (zip codes), county, state and country names can all be represented as identifiers within an appropriate assigning authority domain, and could be useful in filtering information passed on service delivery location, which is why this parameter has been included in the profile.
 Note that this location may not be the same as the location from where the request is being performed.
-Future editions of the Infobutton standard are expected to provide better support for use of location as a search criteria.
+Future editions of the Infobutton standard are expected to provide better support for use of location as a search criterion.

 3.Y.4.1.3 Expected Actions

-The Clinical Knowledge Requester shall generate an HTTP POST request passing the Infobutton parameters described above.
+The Clinical Knowledge Requester shall generate an HTTP GET or POST request passing the Infobutton parameters described above.

-This URL to which the request is made is left unspecified by this profile.
+When the Clinical Knowledge Requester generates an HTTP GET request, the parameters are passed as URL Query parameters as specified in section 3.4 of [RFC3986].

-The Content-Type header of this request shall be application/x-www-form-urlencoded (just as if a form was being submitted using the POST method in an HTML web page).
+The GET parameter values shall be URL-encoded (just as if a form was being submitted using the GET method in an HTML web page).

-The parameter values shall be URL-encoded (again, just as if a form was being submitted using the POST method in an HTML web page).
+The Content-Type header of an HTTP POST request shall be application/x-www-form-urlencoded specified in section 17.13.4 of [HTML4] (just as if a form was being submitted using the POST method in an HTML web page).

+Note: [InfobuttonURL] specifies an alternate method of encoding for passing the parameters.
+This profile adopts the mechanism of earlier releases of the guide as being the most compatible with existing implementations, and which is expected to be re-adopted in later releases of the URL guide.
+This mechanism is also compatible with HTML Forms.

+A Clinical Knowledge Requestor actor shall be configurable to send its HTTP GET or HTTP POST request to a Clinical Knowledge Directory through a Proxy.

+The URL to which the request is made is left unspecified by this profile.

 The Clinical Knowledge Requester Actor may send other HTTP headers (e.g., Authorization).

 The Clinical Knowledge Requester Actor may specify the Accept-Language header to indicate the preferred language of the Atom feed content for human readable text (e.g., titles of articles, et cetera).
-This HTTP parameter does not have any effect on the preferred language of the resources returned by the Clinical Knowledge Source (see informationRecipient.languageCode.c above).
+This HTTP parameter does not have any effect on the preferred language of the resources returned by the Clinical Knowledge Directory (see informationRecipient.languageCode.c above).

 The Clinical Knowledge Requester Actor may specify the Accept-Charset header to indicate the preferred character set for the Atom feed content for human readable text (e.g., titles of articles, et cetera).
-This HTTP parameter does not have any effect on the character set used for the resources returned by the Clinical Knowledge Source.
+This HTTP parameter does not have any effect on the character set used for the resources returned by the Clinical Knowledge Directory.

 3.Y.4.1.4 Sample Infobutton Knowledge Request